Should You Follow the 20/10 Rule for Debt Management?

 Many people find it helpful to have a rule or guideline to stick to when it comes to budgeting.
-For example, it may be easier to know that you should only spend a third of your income on your mortgage payment.
+For example, it may be easier to know that you should spend no more than a third of your income on your mortgage payment.
 These types of guidelines can help you make consistently reasonable financial decisions.
-When it comes to taking on debt, some people stick to the 20/10 rule.
+When it comes to taking on consumer debt, some people stick to the 20/10 rule.

-The 20/10 rule defines how much of your annual and monthly take home pay should go toward your consumer debt payments.
-The rule is helpful in helping you quickly decide whether you're spending too much on debt payments.
+The 20/10 rule defines how much of your annual and monthly take-home pay should go toward your consumer debt payments.
+Following this rule helps you quickly decide whether you're spending too much on debt payments.

 There are two parts of the 20/10 rule.
 The first part applies to your annual income.
-When you take into account all your consumer debt, your borrowing should be no more than 20 percent of your annual income after taxes.
+When you take into account all your consumer debt, your borrowing should be no more than 20% of your annual income after taxes (your net income).
 So if you bring home $80,000 per year, your total debt shouldn't be more than $16,000.

 The second part considers your monthly income.
 Your monthly consumer debt payments should equal no more than 10% of your monthly net income.
-If you bring home $5,000 for example, your monthly debt payments shouldn't be more than $500.
+If you bring home $5,000, for example, your monthly debt payments shouldn't be more than $500.

 Applying the 20/10 Rule to Your Finances

 Start with your monthly after-tax income is easier since it's printed on your check stub or deposited into your account each month.
-Multiply that amount by 10 percent or .10.
-That's the amount you should spend on debt payments each month according to the 20/10 rule.
+Multiply that amount by 10% (.10).
+That's the amount you should spend on debt payments each month, according to the 20/10 rule.

 Now, total your monthly consumer debt payments.
-Is it more than 10 percent of your monthly after-tax income?
+Is it more than 10% of your monthly after-tax income?
 If so, this could explain any financial strain you're currently experiencing.

 Multiply your monthly after-tax income by 12 to get your annual after-tax income.
-Then, multiply that amount by 20 percent or .20.
+Then, multiply that amount by 20% (.20).
 The total of your outstanding consumer debt shouldn't be higher than that number.

 Should You Follow It?